orcasound/aifororcas-podcast/README.md

 `podcast_server.py` is a prototype flask-based web-app to label unlabelled bioacoustic recordings, while viewing predictions from a model.
 This is useful to setup some quick-and-dirty labelling sessions that don't need any advanced features such as automated model inference, user access roles, interfacing with other backends, gamification etc.

-(also included is a tool to quickly view & browse model predictions.
-See [prediction-explorer](README_prediction-explorer.md))
+(See [prediction-explorer](README_prediction-explorer.md) for a related tool to quickly visualize & browse model predictions on a set of audio files.
+This runs locally)

 <img src="doc/podcast-screenshot.png" alt="Screenshot of Pod.Cast annotation UI" width="80%">